-Bliss balls, or energy balls, or protein balls, are a healthy treat or dessert made in many different ways.
-We typically make them with energy boost ingredients, like dates and nuts and they are perfect as a before or after workout energy snack.
+Bliss balls, energy balls, or protein balls, are healthy treats or desserts made in many different ways.
+We typically make them with energy boost ingredients, like dates and nuts and they are perfect as a before or after-workout energy snack.

 Dates: Dates are highly nutritious fruits packed with nutrients, essential vitamins antioxidants, and fiber.
 It is one of the healthiest dry fruits.
 I use Medjool dates because they are large in size, with a rich sweet taste and a fibrous, soft texture.
 Be sure that you buy unsweetened, naturally dried dates if you want the bliss balls to be sugar-free.

 Pistachios: Pistachios are a rich source of protein, dietary fiber, minerals, vitamins (B, K, E), and antioxidants.
 They are also full of healthy fats.
 Relative to other tree nuts they have fewer calories and a good amount of potassium.
 Middle Eastern cuisine uses pistachios heavily.

 Almonds: One of the tree nuts loaded with nutrients.
 Almonds are rich in vitamin E, magnesium, selenium, calcium, phosphorus, and potassium.
 We use them widely in the Mediterranean Basin.
 With a sweet taste and a crunchy texture, almonds are perfect for sweets but also as a snack.

 Cardamom: With a complex aroma and a fruity flavor, this is a great spice to use.
 Cardamom is used in a wide variety of sweet and savory dishes in Middle Eastern cuisine.
 It has been used as a medicine for digestion for a hundred of years.